ZentrixLabs/ZLGetCert/README.md

 - Create an issue in the GitHub repository
 - Check the logs in `C:\ProgramData\ZentrixLabs\ZLGetCert`
 - Review the configuration in `appsettings.json`
-- Verify OpenSSL installation if using PEM/KEY extraction
+- Verify .NET Framework 4.8 is installed on your system

 ## Recent Updates

+- **Pure .NET PEM/KEY Export**: Built-in certificate extraction - no OpenSSL required!
+  - PKCS#1 RSA private key encoding using custom ASN.1/DER implementation
+  - Certificate chain extraction for intermediate/root certificates
+  - Compatible with all .NET Framework 4.8 systems
+  - Works in air-gapped and restricted environments
 - **UI Overhaul**: Modern card-based layout with improved visual hierarchy
 - **Configuration Management**: All options now loaded from appsettings.json
 - **Settings Panel**: Toggleable full-width settings with real-time updates